lucerlab/GMM-NEA/README.md

 Files 1 and 2 contain the dataset with the computed NEA absorption cross section (in cm^2) as a function of energy (in eV) for the whole spectrum (`sigma_cm2_full`) and for each transition (`sigma_cm2_Band_#`), together with their corresponding lower and upper 95% confidence intervals (CI).
 File 3 is a plot of the NEA spectra computed both with auto-*d* and GMM-NEA (see examples below).
-The headers in Files
+Files with the NEA cross sections as a function of wavelength (in nm) are as well generated.
+A sample of Files 1 and 2 can be found in the folder `Data`.

-1 and 2 summarize the input and the model parameters used to reconstruct the NEA spectra.
+The headers in Files 1 and 2 summarize the input and the model parameters used to reconstruct the NEA spectra.
 For auto-*d* (File 1), it includes the empirical bandwidths *d* for each transition.
 For GMM-NEA (File 2), it includes the number of mixtures (*K*) and the model constraints
 (*M*) for each transition.
 If any outlier is detected, the corresponding geometry/configuration is stated as well in the header (*Possible outliers (geometry id)*).
-A sample of Files 1 and 2 can be found in the folder `Data`.

 #### Before running the script (executable)